 Windows, external doors and joinery

 Repair category 2

 Notes External joinery including window frames are affected by decay to varying degrees.
 A reputable joiner can advise on all necessary repairs.
-The windows and doors are original, ongoing maintenance to the units and mechanisms should be anticipated.
-A double glazed seal appears to have ruptured causing condensation between the glass panes.
+A crack was noted to one of the windows.
+There is a degree of general wear and tear to the window installation consistent with its age and use.
+It should be appreciated that double glazed replacement windows can be problematic and over time.
+The operations can be affected and the opening mechanisms damaged.
+Ongoing maintenance should be anticipated.